Qiskit/qiskit-aer/CONTRIBUTING.md

-Qiskit Aer now supports cuQuantum optimized Quantum computing APIs from NVIDIA®. cuStateVec APIs can be exploited to accelerate statevector, density_matrix and unitary methods.
+Qiskit Aer now supports cuQuantum optimized Quantum computing APIs from NVIDIA®. cuStateVec APIs can be exploited to accelerate statevector, density_matrix and unitary methods. cuTensorNet APIs can be exploited to tensor_network merthod.
-Supported version of cuQuantum is 0.40 or higher and required version of CUDA toolkit is 11.2 or higher.
+This implementation requires CUDA toolkit version 11.2 or higher and Volta or Ampare architecture GPUs.

-To build Qiskit Aer with cuStateVec support, please set the path to cuQuantum root directory to CUSTATEVEC_ROOT as following.
+To build Qiskit Aer with cuQuantum support, please set the path to cuQuantum root directory to CUQUANTUM_ROOT and directory to cuTensor to CUTENSOR_ROOT then set AER_ENABLE_CUQUANTUM=true. as following.

 For example,

-    qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DCUSTATEVEC_ROOT=path_to_cuQuantum
+    qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DCUQUANTUM_ROOT=path_to_cuQuantum -DCUTENSOR_ROOT=path_to_cuTENSOR -DAER_ENABLE_CUQUANTUM=true --

-if you want to link cuQuantum library statically, set `CUSTATEVEC_STATIC` to setup.py.
+if you want to link cuQuantum library statically, set `CUQUANTUM_STATIC` to setup.py.
 Otherwise you also have to set environmental variable LD_LIBRARY_PATH to indicate path to the cuQuantum libraries.

 To run with cuStateVec, set `device='GPU'` to AerSimulator option and set `cuStateVec_enable=True` to option in execute method.